muon23/chatbot/README.md

 That is, use "I" in the sentence.
 This field is optional.
 If it is not given, the bot takes on no particular persona.

-(*Note: BB2 models doesn't handle "My" sentences too well, so use only "I" for better experience.*)
+(*Note: BB2 models doesn't handle "My" sentences too well, so use only "I" for a better experience.*)

 The `name` field gives the bot a name.
 This is optional.
 If it is not given, the bot is named "Bot".

 The `model` field specifies what chatbot model to use.